 Some statements contain other statements as part of their structure; such other statements are substatements of the statement.
-We say that statement s immediately contains statement v if there is no statement v different from v and v such that v contains v and v contains v.
+We say that statement s immediately contains statement u if there is no statement u different from u and u such that u contains u and u contains u.
 In the same manner, some statements contain expressions (§15 (Expressions)) as part of their structure.